futursolo/stellation/README.md

 1. Install required tools

-  Stackable uses the following tools:
+Stellation uses the following tools:

 - Trunk
 - cargo-generate
 - cargo-make

 They can be installed with `cargo install trunk cargo-generate cargo-make`

 2. Create project

-  Run `cargo generate futursolo/stackable-template` and follow the prompt.
+Run `cargo generate futursolo/stellation-template` and follow the prompt.

 3. Start development server

 Run `cargo make --quiet start` in the project directory.

 (This may take a couple minutes when the project is building for the first time.)